Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Synthetic OFDM Data Sets

+Later, in Sec.~\ref{sec:experiments}, we present four experiments with synthetic \ac{OFDM} data.
+This section describes high-level implementation details for our data simulations.
+Specific parameter settings used in each experiment are given in Sec.~\ref{sec:experiments}.

-In this work, we use synthetic (simulated) datasets of \ac{OFDM} waveforms, which offer several advantages for early-stage investigations into \ac{GAN} models.
-First, since high-quality recordings of real-world OFDM-based communication waveforms are not readily available, and since acquiring such recordings requires significant laboratory effort, the ease of creating unlimited amounts of synthetic data is well-suited to model development.
-Second, synthetic data provides control over multiple OFDM parameters, including OFDM symbol length, cyclic prefix, pilot symbols, and resource allocation size, i.e., the number of occupied subcarriers in an OFDM symbol.
+We used synthetic (simulated) data sets of \ac{OFDM} waveforms, which offer several advantages for early-stage investigations into \ac{GAN} models.
+First, since high-quality recordings of real-world OFDM-based communication waveforms are not readily available, and since acquiring such recordings requires significant effort, the ease of creating unlimited amounts of synthetic data is well suited to model development.
+Second, synthetic data provide control over multiple OFDM parameters, including OFDM symbol length, cyclic prefix, pilot symbols, and resource allocation size, \emph{i.e.}, the number of occupied subcarriers in an OFDM symbol.
 Last, because real-world communication system recordings involve complicated signaling protocols and suffer from nonideal physical effects, implementing software-based channel equalization and demodulation is difficult.
-By contrast, synthetic data enables straightforward symbol demodulation and performance evaluation.
+By contrast, synthetic data enable straightforward symbol demodulation and performance evaluation.

-Synthetic datasets are constructed by first simulating a different random sequence of bits for each OFDM waveform, where $0$ and $1$ occur with equal probability.
+Synthetic data sets are constructed by first simulating a different random sequence of bits for each OFDM waveform, where $0$ and $1$ occur with equal probability.
 For $M$-ary QAM, each group of $k=\log_2(M)$ bits is mapped using Gray encoding to QAM symbols \cite{Proakis2002}.
 Each block of QAM symbols is then mapped onto a specified collection of OFDM subcarriers, which are modulated into a baseband, \ac{I/Q}, time-domain waveform by applying an inverse \ac{FFT}, producing the multicarrier \ac{OFDM} symbol \cite{Proakis2002}.